Unmanned aerial vehicle: 2000s

-UAVs are also used in NASA missions.
+NASA has sent drones to distant planets.
 The Ingenuity helicopter is an autonomous UAV that operated on Mars from 2021 to 2024.
 As of 2024 the Dragonfly spacecraft is being developed and is aiming to reach and examine Saturn's moon Titan.
 Its primary goal is to roam around the surface, expanding the amount of area to be researched previously seen by landers.
 As a UAV, Dragonfly allows examination of potentially diverse types of soil.
 The drone is set to launch in 2027, and is estimated to take seven more years to reach the Saturnian system.

-Miniaturization is also supporting the development of small UAVs, which can be used as an individual system or in a fleet, offering the possibility to survey large areas in a relatively small amount of time.
+Miniaturization is also supporting the development of small UAVs, which can be used as an individual system or in a fleet, enabling efficient surveying of large areas in a relatively small amount of time.

-The April 2024 Iranian strikes against Israel took place on 13 April 2024 when the Iranian Revolutionary Guard and other groups of the Axis of Resistance launched about 300 drones at Israel, a distance of about 1,500 kilometers.
+The April 2024 Iranian strikes against Israel took place on 13 April 2024 when the Iranian Revolutionary Guard and other groups of the Axis of Resistance launched about 300 drones at Israel, a distance of about 1,500 kilometres.

 According to data from GlobalData, the global military uncrewed aerial systems (UAS) market, which forms a significant part of the UAV industry, is projected to experience a compound annual growth rate of 4.8% over the next decade.
 This represents a near doubling in market size, from $12.5 billion in 2024 to an estimated $20 billion by 2034.